mactul/discordslashcommands/README.md

 ## installation

-This package is on pypi
+This package is on pypi.
-you can install it via pip
+You can install it via pip

 In a command prompt, run this command:
 ```
 pip3 install discordslashcommands
 ```
-If it doesn't work, try all this commands, maybe one can work
+If it doesn't work, try all this commands, maybe one can work.
 ```
 pip install discordslashcommands
 py -m pip install discordslashcommands